 - A very social dog.
 It’s a well-known fact that service dogs should not bother other people and that includes soliciting attention and petting.
 With that in mind, some purposely choose dogs that don’t seek attention and consider it to be a plus if the dog is leery of strangers.
 However, a dog that shows concern and would rather stay away from strangers is a dog that is clearly uncomfortable around them.
 How would that dog feel about repeated exposure to strangers?
 What happens when that dog goes out in large crowds?
 How does the dog feel when a stranger suddenly reaches out and without any warning, pets the dog?
 What happens if a child runs toward them?
 Since the dog goes out on a regular basis, they might gradually gain more confidence – after all, the situation is becoming familiar.
 But they can also become sensitized instead.
 Think about having to meet with a person that rubs you the wrong way.
 Maybe this person hugs you a bit too long or stands too close, talks too loudly, and asks personal questions.
 You might put up with that person a few times, but if you must meet him on a regular basis, you’re likely to develop a real aversion to him and look for ways to avoid him.
 Dogs aren’t any different.
 A dog that can tolerate standing close to strangers if they don’t pay too much attention to them and don’t try to pet them may be fine most of the time.
 But we can’t control everything, all the time.
 People WILL come into their space and WILL pet them.
 You might also need assistance in case of a medical emergency at some point, and your dog will need to be OK with a stranger managing him.
 A service dog MUST be comfortable around people.
 A comfortable dog is a dog that will look for opportunities to interact and welcome the attention of pretty much anyone.
-Even if that means How do we prevent that?
+How do we prevent that?
 Through training.
 It’s in training that we teach the dog not to seek out strangers and leave them alone.

 - A confident dog.
 Since the dog will have to work in all sorts of settings, the dog must be rather confident.
 Think about trying to focus on your job if you don’t feel safe.
 How would you write an email, answer the phone, bake a cake, fix a car, etc. if you had to constantly be on the lookout for danger?
 If we take that a step further, how would you feel about someone operating on you if they are mostly concerned about their own safety?
 When we need a dog to be responsive, attentive to our needs and our changes in smell or behavior, it’s best if the dog’s nervous system isn’t on high alert.
 Service dogs need to be confident enough to be at ease in most situations.
 They might get spooked at times, but they should recover quickly.
 A dog that takes time to adjust to a new situation and is generally shy and anxious in new places, is not a good service dog candidate.

 - A Velcro dog.
 If you choose a very independent dog, you are likely to struggle to get your dog to be attentive to your needs.
 If your needs will require your dog to react to your change of smell, to your mood or to certain behaviors, and take initiative on her own, you’ll get much better results with a dog that naturally wants to stay close.
 There are breed differences that will influence your dog’s behavior and natural tendency to be focused on you.
-Dogs that have been bred to work alongside their person will be better at this line of work than breeds that were developed to spend time alone with a herd of sheep.
+Dogs that have been bred to work alongside their person will be better at this line of work than breeds that were bred to spend time alone with a herd of sheep.

 - A food-motivated dog.
 Training is about motivation.
 There are essentially two ways to get a dog to perform.
 We can teach a dog that if it doesn’t do what we ask for, unpleasant things happen, like a leash pop, physical pressure, harsh tone of voice, etc. Or, we can teach a dog that when he does offer the right behavior, good things happen, like a treat, praise, a toy, playtime, or something else that the dog likes.
 The problem with using punishment in training, is that we also increase stress and decrease confidence.
 Not to mention that for the dog, training is not so fun anymore.
 This is supported by studies that have shown how this approach negatively impacts the dog and the relationship between the dog and his handler.
 At Medical Mutts, we use what is called positive reinforcement.
 We don’t have choke chains, prong collars, or apply any kind of pressure on the dog.
 Instead, we teach the dog that sitting, pressing alert buttons, retrieving objects, and laying calmly under a table, are pleasant and are rewarded.
 We use treats.
 Just like we get paid for our work, dogs also work best when there’s something in it for them.
 This will also increase their desire to be with us and they will enjoy learning new things.
 Studies have shown that the best-performing dogs are also the most motivated.
 So, if your dog is willing to put out some effort for a treat, that’s great!
 If your dog is just so-so about food, you might need to be more creative to motivate her and training will be more challenging.